-In connection with the decision to discontinue a course, transitional rules for how the compulsory components of the course are to be completed by students who have not achieved a passing grade for the course must be established.
-The extent of these measures will depend on the number of students concerned, and the types of compulsory components included.
+In connection with the decision to discontinue a course, students must be offered at least three opportunities within one year after the last course offering or the decision date for discontinuation to fulfil the compulsory requirement.
+Furthermore, transitional rules for how the compulsory parts of the course can be completed must be established.
+Consideration should be given to what is most advantageous for the student, however.
+The extent of these measures also depends on the number of students involved and the types of compulsory elements included in the course.